Can Someone Drop Domestic Violence Charges?

 If the alleged victim does wish to withdraw the charges, it can strongly help the accused’s case.
 We can work with the alleged victim, communicate any desire to drop the charges to prosecutors, and work to have your charges reduced or dismissed.
 For more information and to schedule a no-charge consultation, please contact our office.

-Contact Us to Speak With a Defense Lawyer
+Contact Us To Speak With A Defense Lawyer Today

-The Law Office of Corey I. Cohen provides free initial consultations, is conveniently located in downtown Orlando across from Lake Eola and offers free parking.
+The Law Office of Corey I. Cohen & Associates provides free initial consultations, is conveniently located in downtown Orlando across from Lake Eola and offers free parking.
 Additionally, we accept Visa, American Express, MasterCard and Discover, and we offer flexible payment plans.
-For a no-charge consultation with an experienced Orlando domestic violence defense attorney, call 407-246-0066 or 888-390-8937, or contact us online.